-This recipe works best with Swerve, without a doubt.
+This recipe works best with erythritol, without a doubt (Lakanto is my fav!) .
 Not only is it roughly 1-to-1 in sweetness to sugar (and the volume is important here), but it lends a very similar crunch and chew.
-No other sweetener did that.
-And if you’re generally bothered by it’s cooling effect, you won’t bat an eyelash here with all the minty goodness going on.
+No other sweetener does that.

 Girl Scout Cookies: Keto Thin Mints!